ENUMCLAW, Wash — A former elected commissioner of King County Drainage District No. 5 was found guilty of stealing district taxpayer money.

 Allan “Benny” Thomas and his wife JoAnn faced 15 federal charges including conspiracy and money laundering.

-Allan “Benny” Thomas, who previously denied that he used more than $450,000 in tax money collected by the public district to pay expenses for his Enumclaw dairy farm, was found guilty on 10 of 15 charges, including conspiracy, four counts each of wire and mail fraud, and one county of aggravated identity theft.
+Allan “Benny” Thomas, who previously denied that he used more than $450,000 in tax money collected by the public district to pay expenses for his Enumclaw dairy farm, was found guilty on 10 of 15 charges, including conspiracy, four counts each of wire and mail fraud, and one count of aggravated identity theft.

 His wife, JoAnn, was found guilty on all 15 counts, including a second count of aggravated identity theft and four counts of money laundering.